whisky regions of scotland

 The whiskies are full-bodied, with a depth of flavour and a slightly salty finish from the sea air making its way through the casks.
 The lack of trees on the Mull of Kintyre means they rely on peat, so smoky, vegetal flavours are also conspicuous.

-Want to learn more about whisky?
-Check out our fascinating whisky trivia.
+Want to learn more about Scotland and whisky?
+Discover our guide to Scottish food and drink.
 If you’re looking for more hands-on discovery, our whisky cocktail recipes and cooking with whisky guide will help you enjoy The Glenlivet any time.